ILLIXR/ILLIXR/CONTRIBUTING.md

 4. Fix the issue.
 5. Add your name to CONTRIBUTORS.
 6. Push commits up to GitHub.
 7. Open a PR, and link it to the issue that the PR aims to resolve.
+Please give the PR a descriptive name.

 Why are the above steps necessary?